ablaizot/AreobaticBlackBox/Readme.md

 nohup python3 run_all.py &
 ```

+Make sure the process is running by going to the gps_logs folder and opening the log with the largest number.
+Additionally, go the mav_logs folder and make sure the tlog size is increasing by running ls -lh multiple times.

 ## Cameras
 The python script run_all.py starts two UVC cameras and records the output in the Videos folder.
 They are both recording at 1920x1080 30 fps.
 The script increments the filename for every new recording.